How to know what you need to change

-How do the the three way change exercise.
+How to do the the three column change exercise

 Get a bit of paper and divide it into three columns.

 At the top the first column write the words 'I should....'.

 Then in that column write down all the things that you feel you should be doing.
 The list can be as long or as short as you like.
 Look at your list and rearrange them in order starting with the most pressing, the ones that you have the most trouble sticking to.

 Then, beside each 'I should...' statements, ask yourself 'Why?'